AntonisTorb/Frequensee/README.md

 The first two are installed automatically when installing `frequensee` through `PyPI`.
 You can also install them with pip using the `requirements.txt` file provided.

-As for `FFMPEG`, you can either compile the source code yourself, or use an already comppiled version.
+As for `FFMPEG`, you can either compile the source code yourself, or use an already compiled version.
 Personally, I use the executable provided by [yt-dlp](https://github.com/yt-dlp/FFmpeg-Builds/releases/tag/latest).
 The installation process is not too straight forward, but there are several available tutorials online.
-IN any case, you can also have the `FFMPEG` executable file in the current working directory and it should work as well.
+In any case, you can also have the `FFMPEG` executable file in the current working directory and it should work the same.

 ## How to use